System for Advancing CSR

 At UACJ, the CSR Committee, chaired by UACJ’s president and with membership consisting of UACJ’s full-time directors, works managers, the head of its Research & Development Division, the heads of relevant departments, and the presidents of principal Group companies advances CSR activities throughout the company.

-The CSR Committee meets in May of every year to deliberate policies and measures on matters concerning all aspects of CSR and risk management, and exercises supervision of every fiscal year’s activities.
+The CSR Committee has historically met annually to deliberate policies and measures on matters concerning all aspects of CSR, compliance, and risk management, and exercises supervision of every fiscal year’s activities.
 Using case studies of compliance violations, and other tools, it also functions as a training venue for executives and managers.

 Following the meeting, members of the CSR Committee share the committee’s decisions with the units they oversee in an effort that disseminates this information throughout the company.
 Information on CSR policies and measures is disseminated to affiliates in Japan via the General Affairs Liaison Committee and other channels.

 In addition, the Safety and Hygiene Committee, Environmental Committee, Quality Committee, HR Development Committee, and R&D Committee address CSR issues in their respective areas.

 To gain a more detailed understanding of UACJ’s overall environmental impact, we took the step in fiscal 2019 of expanding the measurement scope for CO2 emissions, industrial waste, and water usage to include the overseas business locations of our main businesses, and other facilities outside Japan.